-Imagine an elevator cabin on the ground with a person inside.
-Tell the person, “This cabin is floating in space.”
+Imagine a person standing inside an elevator on the ground.
+Now tell that person, “This cabin is floating freely in outer space.”

-The person feels pressed against the floor, and therefore concludes that the cabin must be accelerating upward.
+Since the person feels pressed against the floor, they would naturally conclude that the cabin must be accelerating upward.

-Thus, by the equivalence principle, we can picture all of space around us as falling toward Earth with an acceleration of 9.8 m/s2.
+From the viewpoint of the equivalence principle, we can picture the space around us as if it were falling toward Earth with an acceleration of 9.8 m/s2.

-where g, G, M, and R are defined below.
+where g, G, M, and R are defined as follows.

 Multiplying both sides by 4πR2 gives

-Interpreted through the equivalence principle, Earth can be viewed as a spherical shell of radius R that accelerates and “draws in” a volume of space equal to 4πR2×9.8 m3.
-Likewise, the right‑hand side represents Earth drawing in 4π×6.7×10−11×M m3.
-Because our universe has three spatial dimensions, this effect diminishes with the square of the distance.
+Interpreted through the equivalence principle, Earth may be pictured as a spherical surface of radius R that “draws in” space at a rate proportional to 4πR2×9.8 m3 per second squared.
+The right-hand side can likewise be read as Earth drawing in space at a rate proportional to 4π×6.7×10−11×M m3 per second squared.
+Because our universe has three spatial dimensions, this effect weakens in proportion to the square of the distance.

-Einstein spent eight years turning the equivalence principle into mathematics and finally realized that gravity could be described as the curvature of spacetime.
-That insight culminated in his general theory of relativity in 1915.
+Einstein spent eight years developing the mathematics of the equivalence principle.
+He eventually realized that gravity could be described as the curvature of spacetime, an insight that led to the general theory of relativity in 1915.

-The blue line shows an object at rest in the absence of gravity.
-The red line shows an object falling to the right in a gravitational field.
+The blue line represents an object at rest when there is no gravity.
+The red line represents an object falling to the right in a gravitational field.

-If a moving object is viewed as stationary in free space, its world‑line itself represents curved spacetime.
+If we regard a moving object as being at rest in free space, its worldline itself can be understood as a representation of curved spacetime.

-To see how matter and curvature relate, consider Einstein’s field equation:
+To see how matter and curvature are related, consider Einstein’s field equation:

 [General Relativity] is sufficient — as far as we know — for the representation of experiences of celestial mechanics.
 But it is similar to a building, one wing of which is made of fine marble (left side of the equation), but the other wing of which is built of low-grade wood (right side of equation).
 The phenomenological representation of matter is, in fact, only a crude substitute for a representation which would do justice to all known properties of matter.

-What ultimately causes gravity?
-Einstein’s equation links matter to curvature but does not explain why matter bends spacetime.
-How does matter accomplish this?
+What, then, is the true cause of gravity?
+Einstein’s equation relates matter to the curvature of spacetime, but it does not explain why matter bends spacetime in the first place.
+How does matter produce this curvature?

-Mathematician William K. Clifford wrote in 1870 to the Cambridge Philosophical Society (quoted in Introduction to Superstring Theory):
+In 1870, mathematician William K. Clifford wrote the following to the Cambridge Philosophical Society (quoted in Introduction to Superstring Theory):

 - That small portions of space are in fact of a nature analogous to little hills on a surface which is on the average flat; namely, that the ordinary laws of geometry are not valid in them.